CTCycle/FAIRS-roulette-agent/README.md

 | DPI                | Resolution of figures from validation                    |

-**Environmental variables** are stored in *setup/variables/.env*.
+**Environmental variables** are stored in the *app* folder (within the project folder).
 For security reasons, this file is typically not uploaded to GitHub.
-Instead, you must create this file manually by copying the template from *resources/templates/.env* and placing it in the *setup/variables* directory.
+Instead, you must create this file manually by copying the template from *resources/templates/.env* and placing it in the *app* directory.

 | Variable              | Description                                              |
 |-----------------------|----------------------------------------------------------|